utahnu/obs_dev/hist221/07 World War II and the Emergence of American Dominance.md

 	- Germany suffers its first major loss of the war
 	- An invasion of the UK becomes unfeasible

-> "Hitler knows that he will have to break us in this island or lose the war ...
-But if we fail, then the whole world, including the United States, including all that we have known and cared for, will sink into the abyss of a new Dark Age made more sinister, and perhaps more protracted, by the lights of perverted science.
+> "Hitler knows that he will have to break us in this island or lose the war ... ==But if we fail, then the whole world, including the United States, including all that we have known and cared for, will sink into the abyss of a new Dark Age== made more sinister, and perhaps more protracted, by the lights of perverted science.
 Let us therefore brace ourselves to our duties, and so bear ourselves that, if the British Empire and its Commonwealth last for a thousand years, men will still say: This was their finest hour."
 >
 > \- Winston Churchill